Is Identity Theft Protection Worth It?

 What happens when your identity is stolen?

-How to monitor for identity theft
+How can you monitor for identity theft?

 Free identity theft protection tools